libvips/libvips/doc/uhdr.md

 ### A la carte processing

 Other operations will NOT update the gainmap for you automatically.
-If you call something like [method@Imaghe.crop], an operation which changes the image geometry, the gainmap and the image will no longer match up.
+If you call something like [method@Image.crop], an operation which changes the image geometry, the gainmap and the image will no longer match up.
 When you save the cropped image, the gainmap is very likely to be incorrect.